Public API#

 sample_rate=48_000, # Sample rate of the new audio files

-name="cool_reshape", # You can name the analysis, or keep the default name.
+name="cool_reshape", # You can name the transform, or keep the default name.

 )